Juicccccccce/Warring-States/Outline.md

    - Check if the the row or column contains same first two characters of the cardPlacement before or after *locationChar*

 * Task 6 (`isMoveSequenceValid`)
+   - Create array representing the board (i.e {{4, Y, S, M, G, A}}, {5, Z, T, N, H, B}, ...})
+   - Split *moveSequence* into array of **char**
+   - Use IsMoveLegal with inputs *setup* & array of `MoveSequence`
+   - Update setup for every element in `MoveSequence` array checked

 * Task 7 (`getSupporters`)
+   - Create arrays for 4 players
+   - Split setup into array in format {{card, location}} (i.e. {{a1, Y}, {b2, N},...)
+   - Compare *moveSequence* to setup array (compare location)
+   - Update player array in order (player 0 gets first card, player 1 gets second card etc...)

 * Task 8 (`getFlags`)
+   - Set up 7 arrays representing each kingdom in the game for each player
+   - Create a method similar to `getSupporters` with inputs from *setup*, *moveSequence* and *numPlayers* (difference is each card goes to the correct kingdom array of the correct player kingdom)
+   - Calculate the length of arrays (Player gets flag with the largest array of a kingdom)
+   - Create array that is in order of players who has the flag of the kingdom (i.e. player 0 gets Qin flag, so 0 is the first element of the array)

 * Task 10 (`generateMove)`